Meeting Time: February 24, 2021 at 4:00pm PST

 • Default_avatar

-Mason Marangella about 3 years ago
+Mason Marangella over 3 years ago

 I'm a former OUSD and I can tell you for a FACT that any of the issues regarding enrollment, funding, or underperformance in OUSD predates the existence of charter schools by decades.
 OUSD, has historically FAILED students!
 Charter schools are easy targets and provide a scapegoat for OUSD to obfuscate their ineptitude whilst putting blood in the water for OEA, distracting from the real issue: PUBLIC CHARTER SCHOOLS ARE OUTPERFORMING DISTRICT SCHOOLS!
 This is not an opinion, this is a FACT!
 Head to the CA Dashboard and the numbers are all there for us to see.
 Even OUSD Charter office admits this in their staff report with the school in question, ERES.
 Instead of OUSD partnering with charter schools and learning from them, they've condemned them and moved to monopolize school choice because they DON'T WANT TO COMPETE!
 Parents, you're getting an inferior product from a business that is unwilling to adapt even when shown a better way.
 Oakland kids deserve a quality school, charter or not.